 4. infections are uncomfortable at the best of times.
 If you suffer from chronic yeast infections or any type of urogenital infections, this is a common sign that your digestive system has been overrun by bad yeasts and bacteria.
 If this is the case, taking probiotics becomes very important for you.
 Probiotics contain billions of friendly bacteria.
 As they colonize in your gut, they begin to eliminate the bad bugs, (leaving some, as they do have their uses), re-establishing a healthy, supportive environment that will help you keep those infections at bay.

 5. Most importantly is that your bacterial balance can have an effect on your child’s health all through its life.
 Although new research is showing that the baby may contract some bacteria in utero, it mostly relies on your bacteria to begin colonizing on its skin and within the intestinal tract.
-If the bacteria in your birth canal, where baby picks up the micro-organisms, is overgrown with unfriendly bacteria and yeasts, it can have an effect on your baby’s health.
-There may be problems with eczema, allergies, infections, ability to assimilate nutrients, weakened immune system functioning and many other issues.
+If the bacteria in your birth canal, where baby picks up the micro-organisms, is overgrown with unfriendly bacteria and yeasts, it may have an effect on your baby’s health.